RayBenefield/dev-xp/docs/worklog.md

 # Worklog

+## #460, #461

+Started exploring what it is going to take to get Mixer chat setup as an input source.
+In order to do that I need to have the Mixer Rest client system setup as well, which means the full auth system needs to be pulled over as well.
+Luckily I solved most of that already in my old Rampant code, so now it's just a matter of cleaning it up and making it work.
+So far things are going well.

 ## #459

 Added reporting of an intent breaking so I can pick up on that in the future